A Guide to Serial Terminal Settings

 Flow Control

 Flow control is a mechanism for preventing data loss when one device is sending data faster than the other can receive it.
-There are two main types of flow control:
+There are two main types of flow control, which are explained in detail in our article Flow Control.

 Understanding these settings is essential for successful serial communication.
 When in doubt, consult the documentation for the device you're working with to find the correct settings.